The perfect weekend camping on Michigan’s west coast

-The lake temperatures range from 60s in early summer to high 70s in late summer.
-The beach entrance at Warren Dunes State park has a sign showing the water temp each day so you can plan accordingly.
+The lake temperatures range from the 60s in early summer to the high 70s in late summer.
+The beach entrance at Warren Dunes State Park has a sign showing the water temp each day so you can plan accordingly.

 Pack a beach bag, your furry friend or adorable nephew, and a picnic lunch- then head to the beach.
-If you’re feeling really adventurous you can hike to the beach on one of the many trails that runs through Warren Dunes State Park.
+If you’re feeling really adventurous you can hike to the beach on one of the many trails that run through the park.